Skip to contents

 labs(x = NULL, y = NULL, title = "HTS_TST FILLED BASED ON IDENTITY",

-subtitle = "ggplot2 default settings | Not real data.")
+subtitle = "ggplot2 default settings",

-To apply a continuous SIEI palette to a visualization, you can use the scale_fill_si() or scale_color_si() function.
+To apply a continuous OHA palette to a visualization, you can use the scale_fill_si() or scale_color_si() function.
 In the example below, we create a heat map, using geom_tile(), to show how testing targets vary across modality.

 hts_hm <- hts %>%